 4: You Can Use Translation Apps In Most Situations

 Translation apps such as Google Translate and Papago, whilst still far from perfect, are getting better at bridging the language gap.
+I would recommend using Papago for Korean translation as it is better suited to translating Korean and I’ve found it’s the best Korean translation app.

 Translation apps… are probably the reason my Korean isn’t good.